Daniel-israelov/IEEEXtreme/README.md

 # IEEEXtreme
 ## My solutions for the IEEEXtreme challenges.
+**There are some challenges that have been solved in more than one language.*

 ### Java Solutions (100/100):
 1. [Aeneas' cryptographic disc (4th c.
 B.C).](https://csacademy.com/ieeextreme-practice/task/d48ada9a7213299f1b24b22b2fb9443f/)